clear-nus/selective-amnesia/README.md

 </p>

-This is the official code repository for [Selective Amnesia: A Continual Learning Approach for Forgetting in Deep Generative Models](https://arxiv.org/abs/2305.10120).
+This is the official code repository for the NeurIPS 2023 Spotlight paper [Selective Amnesia: A Continual Learning Approach for Forgetting in Deep Generative Models](https://arxiv.org/abs/2305.10120).

 The code is split into three subfolders, one each for VAE, DDPM and Stable Diffusion experiments.
 Detailed instructions are included in the respective subfolders.